django-cms/django-cms/docs/reference/configuration.rst

 overwrite the default settings with language-specific properties.
 For example we define ``hide_untranslated`` as ``False`` globally, but the English language overwrites this behaviour.

+See also :doc:`../how_to/03-multi-site` for patterns to run multiple sites and how per‑site language configurations are selected at runtime without a global ``SITE_ID``.

 Every language node needs at least a ``code`` and a ``name`` property. ``code`` is the ISO 2 code for the language, and ``name`` is the verbose name of the